How to get help

 - Give you information about services, financial help or other resources

-You can contact the Migrant Women’s Support Program on 8152 9260.
+You can also contact Women’s Safety Services SA Migrant Women’s Support Program on 8152 9260 during business hours.
 This service can provide you with advice and support about your situation.
 It has multi-cultural and multi-lingual workers to help you.

 There are also Aboriginal and Torres Strait Islander specific domestic and family violence services that can help you and your family, including help to find a safe place to stay.
 You can get connected to these services by contacting the Domestic Violence Crisis Line 1800 800 098.